apache/mxnet/docs/api/python/text/text.md

-The mxnet.text APIs refer to classes and functions related to text data processing, such as bulding indices and loading pre-trained embedding vectors for text tokens and storing them in the :class:`~mxnet.ndarray.NDArray` format.
+The mxnet.text APIs refer to classes and functions related to text data processing, such as bulding indices and loading pre-trained embedding vectors for text tokens and storing them in the `mxnet.ndarray.NDArray` format.

 This document lists the text APIs in mxnet: